antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ### Workflow

-The steps of the main event records workflow addressed in this document follow.
+The steps of the main event records transformations workflow addressed in this document follow.

    1. Ingest event records and entity attributes given in the [Star schema](https://en.wikipedia.org/wiki/Star_schema) style.